By Dr Malcolm Mackay

 Nutrition and lifestyle can make a huge difference to the way your body responds to an infection.
 However, we have respect for this novel coronavirus and the havoc it can wreak within our bodies – our approach is to be humble about the virus and it’s unknowns, whilst giving people hope that there is much you can do to take control of your health.
 Even if you are already plant-based, there’s never been a better time to make healthy lifestyle changes.
 We would love to offer our 6-day Plant-Based Nutrition & Healthy Lifestyle Immersion Retreat to help you kickstart these changes but alas all our events are on hold whilst there are restrictions on gatherings and travel.

-We are now offering a 4-part webinar series based on our ‘Power of Plant-Based Nutrition’ one-day seminar – the next series begins on 9th August and costs $90.
-See Plant-Based Nutrition Webinar Series
+We are now offering a 4-part webinar series based on our ‘Power of Plant-Based Nutrition’ one-day seminar – see Plant-Based Nutrition Webinar Series

 Please note: The main author of this page is Dr Malcolm Mackay, a GP from Melbourne, with editorial assistance from nutritionist Jenny Cameron.
 Dr Mackay is available for telehealth consultations for anyone within Australia.
 If you wish to work with a lifestyle medicine practitioner to improve or reverse your chronic disease please contact Dr Mackay via this link: Book a telehealth consultation with Dr Mackay

-NB there is no Medicare rebate for GP telehealth consulations unless you are in a COVID-19 lockdown area or have seen the GP face to face within the last 12 months.
+NB there is no Medicare rebate for GP telehealth consulations unless you are in a COVID-19 stage 3 or 4 restriction area or have seen the GP face to face within the last 12 months.

 - Our Most Important Defense Against COVID-19: Finding Hope Through Scientific Evidence – T Colin Campbell, PhD.
 See also Part 2 The Path to Recovery through Nutrition: Our Most Important Defense Against COVID-19